simplesamlphp/simplesamlphp-module-memcookie/README.md

 ```
 <Location />
         # This is a list of memcache servers which Auth MemCookie
         # should use.
-It is a ','-separated list of
-        # host:port-pairs.
         # Note that this list must list the same servers as the
         # 'authmemcookie.servers'-option in config.php in the
         # configuration for simpleSAMLphp.
+        #
         # The syntax of this option are from : http://docs.libmemcached.org/libmemcached_configuration.html
-        Auth_memCookie_Memcached_AddrPort "--SERVER=127.0.0.1:11211"
+        Auth_memCookie_Memcached_Configuration "--SERVER=127.0.0.1:11211"

         # This must be set to 'on' to enable Auth MemCookie for
         # this directory.